madhusudancs/PL241-MCS-Compiler/README.rst

 What is the status?
 Is this compiler complete?
 ----------------------------------------------

-I would say this is about 50% complete at this point.
+I would say this is about 70% complete at this point.
 The source program is being parsed and translated to an Intermediate Representation (IR) and then transformed again to Static Single Assignment (SSA) form.
-A couple of very simple yet powerful optimizations, Common Sub-expression Elimination and Copy Propagation are implemented.
-I will be implementing a register allocation algorithm and then doing the final code generation in the coming weeks.
+A couple of very simple yet powerful optimizations: Common Sub-expression Elimination and Copy Propagation are implemented.
+A register allocator is implemented using a SAT solver.
+I will be fixing the deconstruction from registers assigned SSA form out of it and then doing the final code generation in the coming weeks.

 Which programming languages is this compiler written for?